biocore/American-Gut/ipynb/primary-processing/9-per_participant_results.md

 >>> process_skin = partial(agps.sample_type_processor, skin_functions, skin_opts)
 ```

 And before the fun starts, let's stage static aspects of the participant results.
+These are things like the American Gut logo, the result template, etc.

 ```python
 >>> agru.stage_static_files('fecal', chp_path)